jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-The `update` method works like this:
+The `update` method

-* First, for efficiency, it debounces subsequent calls within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) so that nothing happens next until all back-to-back update "requests" have been made.
+* first debounces all back-to-back calls within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to create a "batch" of updates;
-* From there, it converts the returned `template` string into a document fragment, "rendering" it to live HTML.
-(It also inserts the Design System's [shared stylesheet](https://github.com/jacecotton/tcds/blob/main/index.scss) so that all component shadow DOMs have the same basic styles.)
+* then converts the returned `template` string into actual (but unrendered) HTML (also inserting the Design System's [shared stylesheet](https://github.com/jacecotton/tcds/blob/main/index.scss));
-* It then compares this document fragment against the component's current shadow tree, and applies any differences between them to the shadow DOM (a process known as "DOM diffing").
+* then compares the tree of the converted HTML to the component's current shadow tree, applying any differences between them to the shadow DOM ("DOM diffing");
-* If this is the first render pass, it calls the `mountedCallback` hook.
+* after the first render pass, calls the `mountedCallback` method;
-* It lastly calls the `updatedCallback` hook.
+* lastly calls the `updatedCallback` method, passing as an argument details about the update batch responsible for this render pass.

 See [&sect; Lifecycle](#lifecycle) for details on `mountedCallback` and `updatedCallback`.